asabuncuoglu13/equitable-ai-cookbook/docs/cicd/001-intro.md

 ## CI/CD: Continuous Integration and Delivery

-Once you have a clean codebase, you can also automate the parts where you test your code against adversarial scenarios and build releases.
-It is commonly known as continuous integration and continuous delivery (CI/CD).
+Before starting automating the parts of your codebase (e.g. testing your code against adversarial scenarios, building releases), I suggest checking the prerequisities of this article and structure your clean and reproducible codebase.

+CI/CD stands for Continuous Integration and Continuous Delivery (or Continuous Deployment).
+It is a software development practice where code changes are automatically tested and integrated (CI), and then automatically delivered or deployed to production (CD), ensuring faster and more reliable updates.
 Based on your needs, integration and delivery parts can be automated via different libraries, and you can maintain the overall pipeline through tools provided by Github.

 ```{admonition} Check these examples: